About Us

 Vision and Mission

-The Institute for Development and Communication has evolved from the specialisations of its founding members.
+Institute for Development and Communication has evolved from the specialisations of its founding members.
 They were growing social scientists, committed to generating knowledge to harness the potential of their region and address the special needs of the society of their origins.
-Rooted in the social milieu, the organisation could establish forward and backward linkages to knowledge generation, stakeholder support and policymakers in the North-Western India particularly state of Punjab.
-The engagement with social and economic issues confronting the region was tapered by the interest of the researchers which led to a programmatic thrust with the focus on process rather than on completion of projects.
-Continuous efforts are going on to consolidate this approach to build systematic interventions in a multi-pronged manner, by combining resources from local initiatives and to build upon the excellent outreach and relation with civil society, political leadership, vernacular and national media.
+Rooted in the social milieu, the organisation could establish forward and backward linkages to knowledge generation, stakeholder support and policymakers in North-Western India particularly the state of Punjab.
+The engagement with social and economic issues confronting the region was tapered by the interest of the researchers, which led to a programmatic thrust with the focus on process rather than on completion of projects.
+Continuous efforts are going on to consolidate this approach to build systematic interventions in a multipronged manner, by combining resources from local initiatives and to build upon the excellent outreach and relation with civil society, political leadership, vernacular and national media.

 Approach